-While the possible sentence for a crime is often provided in a statute, there are usually a variety of factors that will effect how a criminal defendant will be sentenced after conviction.
-Here are answers to the most commonly asked questions about sentencing law.
+While the possible sentence for a crime is often provided in a statute, there are usually a variety of factors that will affect how a criminal defendant will be sentenced.
+Here are answers to the most commonly asked questions about sentencing law:

 In terms of sentencing law, who determines what kind of punishment a convicted defendant will receive?

-Contrary to what many in the public think, it's judges, not juries, that almost always determine sentencing for a convicted criminal defendant (although a few states still reserve the choice of sentence for the jury).
+Then, contrary to what many think, judges, and not juries, almost always determine sentencing for a convicted criminal defendant (although a few states still reserve the choice of sentence for the jury).
 It is pretty common for the judge to tell the jury not to consider punishment when determining whether a criminal defendant is guilty or not guilty.
-Indeed, many times a mistrial is declared when it can be shown that the jury considered punishment when determining guilt.
+Indeed, a mistrial could be declared if it becomes known that the jury considered punishment when determining guilt.

 However, there are also some special occasions that require a jury to weigh in on a convicted criminal's punishment.
-For example, in capital punishment cases (death penalty cases) in some states, judges are not permitted to impose the death penalty and it's up to a jury to decide whether a convicted criminal should be sentenced to die.
+For example, in some states' rules for capital punishment cases (death penalty cases), judges are not permitted to impose the death penalty without the agreement of the jury.

-There are some situations in which the criminal statute prescribes the punishment.
-As an example, a state may have a law on the books that defines a specific misdemeanor and goes on to say that the punishment for the misdemeanor shall be "a fine of $1,000, or imprisonment for not more than six months, or both."
+For some offenses, the criminal statute prescribes the punishment.
+As an example, a state may have a law on the books that defines a specific misdemeanor and also specifies that the punishment for the misdemeanor shall be "a fine of $1,000, or imprisonment for not more than six months, or both."

-There are other laws that define certain activities as a misdemeanor but don't specifically define the punishment.
+On the other hand, some laws define certain activities as misdemeanors but do not specifically define the punishment.
 In situations like these, the punishment will normally be found in a separate law that sets forth punishments for misdemeanors (with an upper limit of fines and length of imprisonment).

-Is it true that people convicted of the same, or similar, crimes receive the similar punishments?
+Is it true that people convicted of similar crimes receive similar punishments?

 However, there are only a few laws on the books that have mandatory sentences.
 In most situations, judges are allowed to take in a number of considerations when determining a sentence for a convicted criminal defendant.
-For example, judges are often allowed to consider a defendant's criminal history, the circumstances under which the crime was committed (did the defendant steal for the fun of it, or did he steal because he needed to put food on the table for his kids?), and whether the defendant genuinely feels remorse about their actions.
+For example, judges are often allowed to consider factors such as a defendant's criminal history, the circumstances under which the crime was committed, and even whether the defendant genuinely feels remorse about their actions.

 What factors do judges take into account when considering punishments?

-If the judge isn't limited by a mandatory minimum sentence, some other law, or laws limiting their discretion, the defense is normally allowed to bring a plethora of factors to the judge's attention.
+If the judge is not limited by a mandatory minimum sentence or some other law limiting their discretion in sentencing, the defense is normally allowed to bring a plethora of factors to the judge's attention.
 Here are some examples of factors that judges often take into consideration when determining punishment:

-- The criminal history of the defendant (for example, the defendant is a first time offender),
+- The criminal history of the defendant (or lack of history, if the defendant is a first time offender)

-- Whether the criminal defendant was the principal actor in the crime (the person that held the gun during the robbery), or if the defendant was only an accessory to the crime (the person that told the principal about an unlocked cash register).
+- Whether the defendant was the principal actor in the crime (i.e. the person that held the gun during the robbery) or only an accessory to the crime (the person that told the principal about an unlocked cash register).

 More Questions About Sentencing Laws?
 Contact an Attorney

-If you're facing criminal charges or just have questions about charges and sentencing, you should contact a local criminal defense lawyer who can explain the laws as well as your rights.
-A good lawyer can also help you to build a strong defense as early as possible if you're facing charges.
+If you or a loved one is facing criminal charges or have questions about sentencing, you should contact a local criminal defense lawyer who can explain the laws as well as your rights.
+A good lawyer can also help you to build a strong defense as early as possible when you are facing charges.